Skip to content

 • Blocked - the Rapise automated test did not run successfully.

-If you receive the Blocked status for either the test set or the test cases you should look into the test run details in SpiraTest to find out the reason.
+If you receive the Blocked status for either the test set or the test cases, you should examine the test run details in SpiraTest to determine the reason.

 Note